Mehrancd/use_full_code/README.md

     method 2: in linux files→ "Other Locations" → Enter server addresses : ssh://cluster_ID@... and copy-paste method 3: create list files (e.g., remote_listing.txt) and run a bash file:
     REMOTE_USER="youruser"
-    REMOTE_HOST="comic" # Use little as it is the most stable cluster node REMOTE_PATH="/cluster/project.../"
+    REMOTE_HOST="node in cluster" # Use little as it is the most stable cluster node REMOTE_PATH="/cluster/project.../"
     LOCAL_PATH="/path_to_local/"
     RETRY_LIMIT=10